 Every day, swarms of visitors flock to Haleakala for hiking, sunrise watching, and camping.
 There are several trails, Martian-like landscapes, and native species.
 The park is 10,023 feet above sea level, which makes it a wonderful place for solar and astronomical exploration.

-For those planning a trip to Maui, Haleakala is an unmissable place to visit.
+For those planning a trip to Maui, Haleakala National Park is an unmissable place to visit.
 Unfortunately, the majority of visitors to Haleakala are simply there to watch the sunrise, yet there is so much more to this national park than the beautiful rising sun.
-If you need detailed guides and tips to visit Haleakala, please read on.
+If you need detailed guides and tips to visit Haleakala National Park, please read on.

 Driving: the road leads to Haleakala is Haleakala Highway (Route 37).
 Get on the Hana Highway (towards Hana on Route 36) then turn right onto Route 37.
 Follow Route 37 all the way, and you will reach the summit of Haleakala.
 This route takes between 90 minutes and 2 hours from downtown Kahului.

 Part of the highway is above the level of the clouds, so watch out for morning mists, clouds on the road, cyclists, Nene (Hawaiian geese), and steep inclines.
 Pay attention to the speed limit, as there are police on the road issuing speed tickets.

 Tour shuttles: commercial tour companies will pick you up from your hotel and take you to the summit of Haleakala in the early morning.
 The cost of the tour is between $110 and 225, depending on the tour service and duration.

 Bike: some companies offer bike tours.
 Among them, Haleakala Bike Co. features a self-guided bike tour for tourists, so you can rent a bike and ride at your own pace.